sertansenturk/cookiecutter-ds-docker/README.md

 2. An [mlflow](https://mlflow.org/) tracking server to store experiments
 3. A [postgresql](https://www.postgresql.org/) database, which stores mlflow tracking information

-The template also includes two standalone *Docker* image below for local usage:
+The template also comes with two standalone *Docker* image below for local usage:

 1. *Python* test and development
 2. Building *Sphinx* documentation